 There is so much involved and if you struggle with any part of this process.
 Or if it simply takes you longer than most people you are going to really struggle.

 - begin to make requests

 - early communication with more interaction and understanding

 - partnering with others and developing simple conversation

 I found it very interesting and helpful to look at each stage in more depth to really understand where my son was at.
 Children with communication difficulties will go through the same stages of development but often at a slower pace.

-Top 10 tips for speech and language development:
+Top 10 speech and language tips: